-If you’re like most eCommerce marketers you get bombarded by advice and sales pitches aimed at recovering revenue lost to cart abandonment.
+If you’re like most eCommerce marketers, you get bombarded by advice aimed at recovering revenue lost to cart abandonment.
 And you wonder if any of the advice is worthwhile.

 It’s easy to fall into the trap of thinking that the customer just didn’t like your product.
-Or that they found it at a competitor’s online shop for less money.
+Or that they found it cheaper with a competitor.
 If that were the case, spending time and effort to reduce cart abandonment would seem wasteful.

-But it’s not.
-There are multiple ways to reduce cart abandonment that you can fix.
 But first let’s look at the numbers.
-Our research indicates that the cart abandonment rate currently stands at around 58%.
-Nearly 6 in 10 shoppers are placing an item in a cart and leaving before purchasing the item.
+Our research indicates that the cart abandonment rate currently stands at around 54%.
+More than half of shoppers who cart an item don’t go on to complete the purchase.

 Shoppers tell researchers that carts are abandoned for a host of reasons.
 A poor customer journey through checkout is a common reason, along with a lack of shipping or payment options.
 Problems buying from a mobile device are another oft-cited reason.

 Increasingly, eCommerce merchants understand that enhancing how a customer interacts with a product online can make a big difference.

 Shopping online without access to a tangible product means that consumers require a good level of detail before they can commit to making a purchase.
 They might pop the item in their cart and then have second thoughts.

 If you offer fashion products, look at options like 360 degree videos and virtual dressing rooms to help customers understand how the product will look on them.
 In addition, be transparent about shipping and returns options.
 Or if you have bricks-and-mortar stores, highlight that deliveries and returns can be made to a store.

 For products that might elicit questions from customers, make sure online browsers see the option to chat online or call to ask questions.

 You can also use social proof, such as ratings and reviews, to build trust in your brand and products.